cybergrind/safe_logger/README.md

 Heavilly tested on production systems with up to 50 writers.

+**Caveat**: this logger has been extracted from other system, so can have issues cause by copy-pasting

 ## Pitfalls

 * Naive aproach fails because concurrent processes do independent rollovers and finally you will have zero-lenght log file: so we need locking